 Physicians who want to work from home will most likely find part-time, supplemental positions, though there are some full-time telecommuting jobs for doctors.
-Physicians can use their experience and degree to find jobs teaching online, reviewing or writing medical content, or even practicing online.
+Physicians can use their experience and degree to find jobs teaching online, reviewing or writing medical content, or even practicing online through telehealth services.
 Insurance and research companies hire physicians for a variety of nonclinical positions, which may allow telecommuting.

-Writers and editors often work from home on a freelance and occasionally employment basis, and those in the medical field are no exception.
-These medical jobs from home require both good writing skills and specialized knowledge in the medical field.
-Nurses, researchers, and physicians often make the transition from clinical and onsite work to medical writers.
+Work-at-home medical writing jobs require both good writing skills and specialized knowledge in the medical field.
+Nurses, researchers, and physicians often make the transition from clinical and onsite work to medical writing.
 Physicians might sit on an editorial board or work as an editorial adviser, reviewing the writing of others for medical accuracy.

 People with backgrounds in general writing and editing can also be hired for medical editing or writing jobs, either as independent contractors or telecommuting employees, depending on the structure of the company or publication.
 Medical illustrators very often work on a contract basis from home; some may come from an art background and study medicine or anatomy, while others may be former medical professionals with artistic skills.